 In This Article

 The Retromini exists in a highly competitive market.
-While the likes of Ayn, Powkiddy, Retroid, or even Valve have become household names, there’s always going to be affordable emulation handhelds to offset the big name brands.
+While the likes of Ayn, Powkiddy, Retroid, or even Valve have become household names, there are always going to be affordable emulation handhelds to offset the big name brands.

 The question we’ve got here is can the Retromini, a device from back in 2018 that’s still sold to this day, offer up something worthwhile at a lower price point?
 As consoles like the Steam Deck come in at around the £300 mark, and companies like AYA offer up high-end Windows consoles for well over £1000, the need for a low-cost device is becoming more and more apparent.